ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * Maximum line length should be 99 characters

 ## Jinja
+* Shall use 4-space indentation
+* Shall have a docstring comment describe what the macro does
-* Shall have a docstring comment descripbe
+* Shall have a docstring comment describing all parameters and their types
+  * Types shall be Python class names.
+(E.g. `str`, `bool`, `dict`, etc)
+  * Shall be last section of the docstring
+  * Shall have one blank after list before the close of the docstring block
+* Shall have two blank lines between macros

 ## Python
 * All Python files should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/)